17 October 2017

 One of the most important factors in tender success is "to tender or not to tender - that's the critical question."

-Some time back, JWPM was asked for advice by a large manufacturer on how to improve their success rate.
+Some time back, JWPM was asked for advice by a large manufacturer on how to improve their tender success rate.

 Their hit rate was around 5% (no, seriously!!)
-They were selling a custom engineered product to prepare a bid that required three days of design and development, costing and proposal writing.
+They were selling a custom engineered product.
+Each bid required three days of design and development, costing and proposal writing.
+Consequently, their design and estimating department was well staffed.
+They were a large successful family owned business that had dominated their industry for over 60 years.
+However, they had also slipped into a comfort zone where they hadn't noticed the market place had changed.

 After some investigation and analysis, it was determined that they had no strategy and very poor tactics…

-• They rarely visited their customers
+- They rarely visited their customers

-• They rarely called their customer to clarify specifications
+- They rarely called their customer to clarify specifications

-• They bid on anything that moved
+- They bid on anything that moved

-• They were focused on price (margins were ridiculously thin)
+- They were focused on price (margins were ridiculously thin)

-• Their tenders were somewhat primitive - a fax header sheet, "Dear Robert, thank you for inviting XYZ to submit for the design, build and delivery of...", plus 100 pages of drawings, schedules, and T&C's (don't forget the T&C's, in case we actually win one).
+- Their tenders were somewhat primitive - a fax header sheet, "Dear Robert, thank you for inviting XYZ to submit for the design, build and delivery of...", plus 100 pages of drawings, schedules, and T&C's (don't forget the T&C's, in case we actually win one).

 On the plus side, they pumped out a lot of tenders.